Law of thought

-The expression "laws of thought" gained added prominence through its use by Boole (1815–64) to denote theorems of his "algebra of logic"; in fact, he named his second logic book An Investigation of the Laws of Thought on Which are Founded the Mathematical Theories of Logic and Probabilities (1854).
-Modern logicians, in almost unanimous disagreement with Boole, take this expression to be a misnomer; none of the above propositions classed under "laws of thought" are explicitly about thought per se, a mental phenomenon studied by psychology, nor do they involve explicit reference to a thinker or knower as would be the case in pragmatics or in epistemology.
-The distinction between psychology (as a study of mental phenomena) and logic (as a study of valid inference) is widely accepted.
+The expression "laws of thought" gained prominence through its use by idealist and conceptualist logicians such as George Boole (1815–64).
+In fact, Boole named his second logic book An Investigation of the Laws of Thought on Which are Founded the Mathematical Theories of Logic and Probabilities (1854).

+Modern logicians, in almost unanimous disagreement with Boole, take this expression to be false; none of the above propositions classed under "laws of thought" are explicitly about thought per se, a mental phenomenon studied by psychology, nor do they involve explicit reference to a thinker or knower as would be the case in pragmatics or in epistemology.
+The distinction between psychology (as a study of mental phenomena) and logic (as a study of valid inference) is widely accepted (see psychologism).